Complexity of the usual torus action on Kazhdan-Lusztig varieties: Torus action on matrix Schubert varieties

 \begin{thm}[{\cite[Thm 3.4]{escobarmeszaros}}] $Y_{w}$ is a toric variety with respect to the $T\times T$-action if and only if $L'(w)$ consists of disjoint hooks not sharing a row or a column. \end{thm}

 Some simple arguments used in the alternative proof of this result in \cite[Thm 3.2]{portakal2} motivated us to work further with graphs to investigate the varieties $Y_w$ of larger complexity.

 \begin{ex} Let $w = 3142 \in S_4$.
-The figure below illustrates $\oDia(w)$, $L(w)$, $L'(w)$, and $G^w$.
+The \Cref{fig_toric_ex} illustrates $\oDia(w)$, $L(w)$, $L'(w)$, and $G^w$.
 The dimension of the associated bipartite graph and $|L'(w)|$ is three.
-Also, as seen in the last figure, $L'(w)$ has a hook shape.
-Thus, $Y_w$ is a toric variety with respect to the effective torus action of $T = (\CC^*)^3$. \end{ex}
+Also, as seen in this figure, $L'(w)$ has a hook shape.
+Thus, $Y_w$ is a toric variety with respect to the effective torus action of $T = (\CC^*)^3$.